Emily Adrion, PhD, MSc

-Bio: Emily Adrion is a lecturer in the Global Health Policy Unit in the School of Social and Political Science at the University of Edinburgh.
-Prior to joining the University of Edinburgh, she held an Agency for Healthcare Research and Quality (AHRQ) T-32 Research Fellowship at the Center for Healthcare Outcomes and Policy at the University of Michigan Medical School where she worked on health care costs, and patient out-of-pocket spending.
-Adrion received her Ph.D. in Health Services Research and Policy from the Johns Hopkins Bloomberg School of Public Health, and she holds an M.Sc. in Social Policy and Planning from the London School of Economics.
+Emily Adrion is a Lecturer (Assistant Professor) in Global Health Policy and International Director for the School of Social and Political Science at the University of Edinburgh in the United Kingdom.
+Emily holds a Ph.D. in Health Services Research and Policy from the Johns Hopkins Bloomberg School of Public Health, an M.Sc. in Social Policy and Planning from the London School of Economics and a B.A. in Economics from Colorado College.